More than 30,700 organizations were targeted in the first quarter of 2020 with Business Email Compromise attacks.

 Attack Scenarios for Business Email Compromise

-Wire Transfer: Most often, a cybercriminal is after money.
-Typically, hackers target businesses that process a lot wire transfers, with the goal of using social engineering to send money to the attacker or using malware to gain access to computers used by financial decision makers to then wire themselves money.
+Most often, a cybercriminal is after money.
+Typically, hackers target businesses that process a lot of wire transfers, with the goal of using social engineering to send money to the attacker or using malware to gain access to computers used by financial decision-makers to then wire themselves money.

 Or the cybercriminal researches and learns who works in accounts payable.
 They create a lookalike domain impersonating the corporation, and craft and send an email pretending to be the targets’ boss; the email tells them there is an emergency and money must be transferred right away to a certain account.